VA Nexus Letters: Why They Matter for Disability Claims

 • You do research and front-end work: Organizing your evidence, timeline, and summary makes the doctor’s job easier and reduces the time they need to spend reviewing your case.

-• You have a relatively simple case: If the link between your service and condition is obvious — like tinnitus or a documented injury — a basic letter from your provider may be enough.
+• You have a relatively simple case: If the link between your service and condition is obvious, a basic letter from your provider may be enough.
+For example, nexus letters for tinnitus are usually simple because veterans are known to have have hearing problems after service.

 Be prepared to spend a little bit regardless since most doctors want to be paid for their time.